Sample Dinner Menu

 Twice-Cooked Pork Belly

-Heritage breed pork belly is marinated for 72 hours in a buttermilk and beer solution, and cooked sous vide with An (in)Appropriate Amount of Butter.
-The belly is cooled, sliced, and crisped in brown butter.
-It is served on a whipped polenta made with parmesan and sundried tomato, topped with crispy strips of prosciutto, and finished with a creamy pan sauce.
+Heritage breed pork belly is marinated for 4 days in a buttermilk and beer solution, and cooked sous vide with An (in)Appropriate Amount of Butter.
+The belly is cooled, sliced, and deep-fried.
+It is served on a parmesan and sundried tomato polenta and finished with smoked mustard seasoned with the “juice” from the sous vide bag.